columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 :::{dropdown} But how does this actually work?
 The `category_ids` Producer loads all category instances from your config.
-For each leaf category inst (which is the "smallest unit" of categories, more to that later), it maps the `category_inst.selection` string to a `Categorizer` and adds it the to the `uses` and `produces`, meaning that columns required (produced) by the `Categorizer` will automatically be loaded (stored) when running the `category_ids` Producer.
+For each leaf category inst (which is the "smallest unit" of categories), it maps the `category_inst.selection` string to a `Categorizer` and adds it the to the `uses` and `produces`, meaning that columns required (produced) by the `Categorizer` will automatically be loaded (stored) when running the `category_ids` Producer.